Our AI Summit Core Team is made up of the following FDA and industry experts:

 Dan Santel is a biomedical informatics Research Fellow at Cincinnati Children’s Hospital, researching applications of artificial intelligence in healthcare with Dr. John Pestian.
 After receiving his Ph.D. in high energy physics at the University of Cincinnati in 2013, he worked at Certica Solutions (née Cincinnati-based Academic Benchmarks) using AI to help academic publishers match materials to state education requirements.
 From there, he joined Dr. Pestian’s team at Cincinnati Children’s.
 Amongst other things, the Pestian research group is currently developing an iPhone app that detects suicidal language in spoken conversations.
 Dan's current research includes the use of AI and natural language processing in identifying other psychiatric disorders from conversational language.

-Matt Schmucki began working in the pharmaceutical industry in 2008 supporting the startup of Amylin Pharmaceuticals.
+With over a decade of pharmaceutical experience, Matt began with supporting the startup of Amylin Pharmaceuticals.
 He later joined Patheon Pharmaceuticals supporting granulation production before joining AstraZeneca in 2013.
-He is still with AstraZeneca and is responsible for the West Chester site's Continued Process Verification Program.
+He is still with AstraZeneca and is a Lean Coach that provides tools and training to manufacture in a Lean format.
 Matt is a graduate of the University of Cincinnati where he earned his B.S. in mechanical engineering.
-He later returned to also earn his M.B.A. as well as his M.S. in business analytics.
+He later returned to earn his M.B.A. as well as his M.S. in Business Analytics.

 AI Research Technologist